drex44/good-food-guide/README.md

 Create a pull request that will be merged to the main repo.
 (**Remember to indicate what issue you're fixing**)

-:white*check_mark:\_You can check your progress here after every merged PR* : https://hacktoberfest.digitalocean.com/stats
+:white_check_mark:You can check your progress here after every merged PR* : https://hacktoberfest.digitalocean.com/stats

 :white_check_mark:Your code will be reviewed and approved.

 :white_check_mark:If you have questions on any issue, kindly use the comment.

-**Don't forget to add your name to Contributors.md(AN EASY PR)**
+:white_check_mark: **Don't forget to add your name to Contributors.md(AN EASY PR)**

 ## Contributing